Quantum theory of molecular orientations: Symmetric position states

-\begin{example}[boron triflouride, \(\e^{\ast}\) species] Recalling Example~\ref{ex:BF3}, this \(\D3\)-symmetric molecule is the simplest example of a rotation-spin entangled species.
-Position states are labeled by points in the prism space \(\so 3/\D 3\).
-Because the species is entangled, the molecule's position states \(|\cs,\mu\ket\) have a fiber degree of freedom, with internal index \(\mu\in\{1,2\}\).
+\begin{example}[boron triflouride, \(\e^{\ast}\) isomer] Recalling Example~\ref{ex:BF3}, this \(\D3\)-symmetric molecule is the simplest example of a rotation-spin entangled isomer.
+Position states are labeled by points in the prism space \(\nicefrac{\so 3}{\D 3}\).
+Because the isomer is entangled, the molecule's position states \(|\cs,\mu\ket\) have a fiber degree of freedom, with internal index \(\mu\in\{1,2\}\).

-The species' Fourier transform is in Eqs.~\eqref{eq:entangled-position-states} and \eqref{eq:entangled-momentum-species-in-position}, with \(\G=\D3\).
+The isomer's Fourier transform is in Eqs.~\eqref{eq:entangled-position-states} and \eqref{eq:entangled-momentum-isomer-in-position}, with \(\G=\D3\).
 We will see in the next section that, since the fiber degree of freedom comes from the rotational state space, it will transform in a nontrivial way under lab-based rotations. \end{example}